UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 set_config(transform_output="pandas")
 ```

-We can now get started with $K$-nearest neighbors.
+We can now get started with K-nearest neighbors.
 The first step is to
  import the `KNeighborsClassifier` from the `sklearn.neighbors` module.

 ```{code-cell} ipython3
 from sklearn.neighbors import KNeighborsClassifier
 ```

-Let's walk through how to use `KNeighborsClassifier` to perform $K$-nearest neighbors classification.
+Let's walk through how to use `KNeighborsClassifier` to perform K-nearest neighbors classification.
 We will use the `cancer` data set from above, with
 perimeter and concavity as predictors and $K = 5$ neighbors to build our classifier.
 Then
 we will use the classifier to predict the diagnosis label for a new observation with